hanabi/hanabi.github.io/docs/level-14.md

     - At first, Donald thought that the red card in his hand was red 1 (as a *Play Clue*).
     - After Bob blind-played, Donald thought that the red card in his hand was either a red 2 (as a *Bluff*) or a red 3 (as a *3 Bluff*).
     - After Cathy blind-played, Donald now knows that the red card in his hand is a red 4 (as a *4's Double Bluff*).
-    - (Donald knows that it cannot be a red 5, or else Bob would have blind-played his *Second Finesse Position*.)
+    - (Donald knows that it cannot be a red 5, or else Bob would have blind-played his *Second Finesse Position* due to *5 Color Ejection*.)

 <DoubleBluffThreeAway />